diegoherranz/sdcc-examples/README.md

 To compile these examples [SDCC](http://sdcc.sourceforge.net/) is required. [gputils](http://gputils.sourceforge.net/) is also required for PIC ports.

 ### Installation on Linux
 There are packages of both on repositories of distributions like Debian and Ubuntu.
-Despite being an easy way to install them, the packages are quite outdated and installing the latest stable versions is strongly advised.
-These instructions are for Ubuntu 12.04 LTS and 14.04 LTS but the process should be very similar for other distros, probably just changing the dependencies install.
+Despite being an easy way to install them, the packages are quite outdated and installing the latest stable versions is strongly recommended.
+These instructions are for Ubuntu 12.04 LTS and 14.04 LTS but the process should be very similar for other distros, hopefully just changing the dependencies install.

 #### Installing dependencies
 Before intalling gputils and SDCC, these dependencies are needed: